CS340-21/oss/awillif4.md

 # Sprint 1
-I was assigned [libpng](https://github.com/glennrp/libpng) and [lz4](https://github.com/lz4/lz4).
+I was assigned [ebf_stm32f407_batianhu_emwin_demo](https://github.com/Embedfire-emwin/ebf_stm32f407_batianhu_emwin_demo) and [Progression](https://github.com/LiamTyler/Progression).
 I looked at commit history, number of contributors, number of open/closed PR's, number of open/closed issues, and project releases to determine if the project was still in active developement.

-### libpng Project (Instance 944)
+### ebf_stm32f407_batianhu_emwin_demo Project (Instance 944)
 This project handles PNG file processing.

-I determined that this project was not in active project based on the 33 open PR's, 86 open issues, the latest commit is from May 24, 2020, there are 5 branches from the same contributor that are 4 or more years old, and the lastest release was on Jul 16, 2018.
-There are several contibutors (44), but nothing has been commited in almost a year.
+I determined that this project was not in active project based on the inactivity of the project.
+There no open or closed PR's or issues.
+The last commit was 7 months ago, and the only release was on April 30, 2019.
 Seems clear to me that this project is not in active developement.

+This project does not seem to be accepting contributions, based on the fact that there is no documentation and only 3 contributors.

-### lz4 Project (Instance 4)
+### Progression Project (Instance 4)
-This project claims to be a lossless compression algorithm, providing compression speed > 500 MB/s per core, scalable with multi-cores CPU.

-I determined that this project was still in active developement based on the very recent and frequent commit history, the 101 contributors, only 1 open PR, and only 11 open issues which have comments on them, the latest release was on Nov 16, 2020.
-This project appears to still be in active development.
+This project is a C++ game engine for Linux and Windows.
+I determined that this project was still in active developement based on the very recent commit history, but the one contributor does not utilize PR's, issues, or releases.

+This project also does not seem to be accepting contributions, with only one contributor and no issues, PR's, or conversations.